Information technology tools and resources at the UW

 The following template should be completed by University departments or organizations that would like UW Information Technology to provide primary DNS for new non- “washington.edu” domain.
 However, before completing the template, a few issues must be clarified:

-- Chair/Head of sponsoring department
+- Chair or head of the sponsoring department

-- Cognizant Dean or Vice President
+- Dean or Vice President of the sponsoring department

-- Vice President, UW Information Technology
+- Vice President for UW Information Technology and Chief Information Officer

 Do not worry about obtaining the approvals yourself.
 We will do all the legwork of obtaining the approvals.
 Please let us know if you have any questions or concerns.